 Although I have been taking photographs for 30+ years, my career path initially led away from this passion and to working with disengaged and isolated teenagers for many years.
 I developed a hatred of injustice and spent significant amounts of time attempting to argue with, fight and change the system.
 Much of my later photographic and fine art work is inspired by the concepts of belonging, memory and separation – themes which have impacted on my life as well as the lives of some of the people I worked with over the years.

 In 2013 I graduated with a First Class Fine Art Degree which has focused my practice and enabled me to build on my technical knowledge, but more importantly to develop a language for the work which asks questions and stimulates discussion about subject, form and meaning.
-I have just completed my Master of Fine Art with a Distinction and hope to further explore existing and new visual questions.
-I am an Associate of the Royal Photographic Society and try to keep involved with the ‘club’ as and when I can.
+I completed my Master of Fine Art in 2014 and hope to further explore existing and new visual questions.
+I am also an Associate of the Royal Photographic Society.

 MA, BA (Hons), ARPS.